You parked your car at the garage up the block from our office building today, but apparently you forgot to leave the garage employees your keys.

 The “highlights” of this morning were:

 –One girl claiming that you don’t have to follow the Bible’s rules because “The Bible was written by a man”

 –Certain things that the Catholic Church regards as sins are hypocritical because of the church-pedophilia scandal.

-Now as a good Jewish boy, I don’t have much of anything to say about Lent, Mass, Ash Wednesday or the Catholic Church and it’s politics.
+good Jewish boy, I don’t have much of anything to say about Lent, Mass, Ash Wednesday or the Catholic Church and it’s politics.
 I did find the comment on the moral-relativism of the Bible to be silly and immature, so I just ignored it and went on with my work.

 Then as the girls conversation progressed (apparently they don’t have enough work to do?)
 It turned into a “you know the UN has a special department for speaking to aliens…and Obama knows it, but the reason he can’t tell the US is because people can’t handle it”.

 [Note, this came from a big Obama supporter too.
 It's not piece of wingnutry].